yuki24/pushing/README.md

 Pushing is a push notification framework that implements interfaces similar to ActionMailer's APIs.

- * **Convention over Configuration**: brings Convention over Configuration to your app's push notification implementation.
+ * **Convention over Configuration**: Pushing brings Convention over Configuration to your app's push notification implementation
+ * **Extremely Easy to Learn**: You can get started in 5 minutes if you have used ActionMailer
- * **Testability**: Pushing provides first-class support for testing.
+ * **Testability**: Pushing provides first-class support for testing

 ## Getting Started